 Recent research has focused on stochastic solvers that directly address uncertainties through chance constraints.
 These constraints are relaxed hard constraints that allow for a given failure risk.
 However, they are not directly tractable.
-Approaches such as reinforcement learning \citep{FedericiEtAl_2021_DLTfASGdPO,HoltEtAl_2021_OQLVRLwGS}, \gls*{MC} sampling \citep{BlackmoreEtAl_2010_APPCAoCCSPC,GeletuEtAl_2013_AaAoCCAtSOuU}, or transcription methods can be used to make these constraints manageable.
-These transcription methods reformulate optimization problems to enforce chance constraints, ensuring failure probabilities remain within acceptable thresholds \citep{BlackmoreEtAl_2011_CCOPPwO,RidderhofEtAl_2020_CCCCfLTMFTO,OzakiEtAl_2020_TSOCfNCTOP}.
+Approaches such as reinforcement learning \citep{FedericiEtAl_2021_DLTfASGdPO,HoltEtAl_2021_OQLVRLwGS}, distribution approximation \citep{GharaviEtAl_2024_PECAfADiHS}, \gls*{MC} sampling \citep{BlackmoreEtAl_2010_APPCAoCCSPC,GeletuEtAl_2013_AaAoCCAtSOuU}, or transcription methods can be used to make these constraints manageable.
+These transcription methods reformulate optimisation problems to enforce chance constraints, ensuring failure probabilities remain within acceptable thresholds \citep{BlackmoreEtAl_2011_CCOPPwO,RidderhofEtAl_2020_CCCCfLTMFTO,OzakiEtAl_2020_TSOCfNCTOP}.
 However, existing transcription methods often make conservative assumptions, such as bounding covariances with their spectral radii, which can sometimes lead to overly cautious solutions and potentially reduce performance \citep{BenedikterEtAl_2022_CAtCCwAtSLTTO,MarmoZavoli_2024_CCMfCCoLTIM}.

 Despite these advancements, significant gaps remain in the literature.
-Many existing transcription methods are limited by their reliance on specific assumptions about constraints \citep{RidderhofEtAl_2020_CCCCfLTMFTO} and their inability to generalize to multi-dimensional constraints \citep{BlackmoreEtAl_2011_CCOPPwO,NakkaChung_2023_TOoCCNSSfMPuU}, such as maintaining a bounded thrust magnitude and keeping a safe distance from a celestial body.
-Addressing these limitations could enable the design of scalable, efficient, and generalizable methods for stochastic trajectory optimization.
+Many existing transcription methods are limited by their reliance on specific assumptions about constraints \citep{RidderhofEtAl_2020_CCCCfLTMFTO} and their inability to generalise to multi-dimensional constraints \citep{BlackmoreEtAl_2011_CCOPPwO,NakkaChung_2023_TOoCCNSSfMPuU}, such as maintaining a bounded thrust magnitude and keeping a safe distance from a celestial body.
+Addressing these limitations could enable the design of scalable, efficient, and generalisable methods for stochastic trajectory optimisation.

-In this work, we present three general multi-dimensional transcription methods for linear (or linearizable) constraints with low conservatism compared to existing approaches.
-Additionally, we introduce a general failure risk estimation method and a conservatism metric for comparing novel and state-of-the-art methods.
-It is important to note that our focus is on introducing methods to transcribe stochastic constraints into deterministic ones with minimal conservatism.
-However, we do not investigate the implications of these methods on the optimization problem itself—for example, in terms of nonlinearity or numerical stability.
-These important aspects will be addressed in our ongoing and future work on robust space trajectory optimization.
+In this work, we present two general multidimensional transcription methods for Gaussian chance constraints with low conservatism compared to existing approaches.
+Additionally, we introduce a $d$-th order risk estimation methodology and a conservatism metric for comparing novel and state-of-the-art methods.